607011/Labyrinth/README.md

 # Labyrinth

-Backend for an Escape Room like game.
+Backend (REST API) for an escape room like web-based game.